curv3d/curv/docs/language/Lists.rst

   A list constructor is a comma-separated list of expressions or value generators, inside square brackets or parentheses.

-      The parenthesis notation is deprecated. if used, either the list is empty ``()`` or contains at least one comma.
+      The parenthesis notation is deprecated.
+If used, either the list is empty ``()`` or contains at least one comma.
 The final expression or value generator may be followed by an optional comma.